Sherman County, Nebraska Demographics 2026

 Economy, Income & Housing

 The median household income in Sherman County is $61,935.
 This is 17% lower than the state median of $74,985.
-Compared to the national median of $78,538, household income here is 21% lower.
+It is also 21% lower than the national median of $78,538.
 The poverty rate stands at 9.5%.
 This is 8% lower than the state poverty rate of 10.3%.
 The unemployment rate is 4.6%.
 This is 54% higher than the state rate of 3.0%.
 The median home value is $135,000.
 Housing costs are 40% lower than the state median of $223,800.
 With a home-value-to-income ratio of just 2.2x, Sherman County is one of the most affordable housing markets in the area.
 76.3% of occupied housing units are owner-occupied.
 This homeownership rate is 15% higher than the state average of 66.5%.

 Race & Ethnicity